chemistzombie/chemistzombie.github.io/_posts/2025-04-24-genshin-impact-signora-launch-speculations.md

 <div style="text-align: center;font-size:small"><img width="640" src="/images/signora/estimatedrevenue.png"/></div>

-A possible theory on why Yelan's (and further down, Hu Tao's) banner revenues were so high in 3.4 despite them being reruns is that this is a Lantern Rite version.
+A possible theory on why Yelan's (and further down, Hu Tao's) banner revenues were so high in 3.4 despite them being reruns is that this was a Lantern Rite version.
 With people in China receiving bonuses from their jobs, it would make sense to assume that some players would spend it on crystal top-ups, thus increasing the revenue at around that time.
 Not to mention that they were, and still are, some of the most desirable 5-star units at the time.
 This is also reflected on Xianyun and Nahida's bannners in 4.4.

 This data also reveals that Neuvillette's banner revenue in his debut was far lower than expected in China, despite being one of the best meta DPS characters in the game, which contradicts his banner being the 3rd most popular one worldwide.
 Unfortunately, we don't have data for Arlecchino's banner revenue, but given how the Wanderer singlehandedly beat out most other characters aside from archons and Yelan's rerun, I'd say it's undeniable that Hoyo's marketing team would use this to present the fact that the Harbingers are easy money, and leverage the opportunity to make Signora playable.

 This is important because many people have claimed that Hoyo only cares about the CN playerbase, and it turns out, even with these results, it's evident that even they prefer Archons and Harbingers more than any other group of characters.

-While Hoyo has never publicly disclosed the game's banner revenue or number of pulls, third party data from sites like paimon.moe or genshinlab.com mostly backs this up, with Wanderer and Arlecchino being some of the most pulled characters at launch.
-There is a discrepancy with Tartaglia in that he's the only Harbinger that didn't outperform most other characters at launch, but this is likely caused by the fact that the meta was still not very well-established in 1.x, which led to people pulling on characters that wouldn't be as meta today, such as Klee or Venti.
+While Hoyo has never publicly disclosed the game's banner revenue or number of pulls, third party data from sites like paimon.moe or genshinlab.com as shown above mostly backs this up, with Wanderer and Arlecchino being some of the most pulled characters in their debut.
+There is a discrepancy with Tartaglia in that he's the only Harbinger that didn't outperform most other characters in his debut, but this is likely caused by the fact that the meta was still not very well-established in 1.x, which led to people pulling on characters that wouldn't be as meta today, such as Klee or Venti.
 In addition, the banner revenues for version 1.0 is likely an outlier due to the fact that this took place during the game's initial release, and the first few weeks of a game's launch is usually its most profitable time period.

 Do note that the data may not be representative, especially with paimon.moe, as these are just from the people who were willing to submit their pull history in there.
 However, as a general approximation of how popular a character is, I think this is still a reasonable metric to use due to the sheer sample size alone.